JananiGowrisankar/Module1/Datatypes-String Literals.md

 ## Result
-Thus the python program has been successfully verified.
+Thus a Python program to read a string from the user and then print it is successfully verified.